How To Manage Your Relationship Obsessive Compulsive Disorder (ROCD)

 - Comparing: Seeing and hearing about other relationships and comparing them to yours.

-- Searching for "perfect" love: Obsessing over an ideal form of love that prevents you from experiencing the love in your relationship.
+- Searching for "perfect" love: Obsessing over an ideal form of love that prevents one of the partners from experiencing the love in your relationship.

-- Seeking endless passion: Getting upset when any form of intimacy doesn't live up to your standards.
+- Seeking endless passion: Getting upset when any form of intimacy doesn't live up to personal standards.

-- Avoiding: Staying away from places or situations where you feel you might meet more someone more attractive than your mate.
+- Avoiding: Staying away from places or situations where a mate may feel they might meet more someone more attractive than their current mate.
 It could also involve avoiding forms of intimacy.

 Concerned You Or Someone You Love has ROCD?